Donald Trump Will Face Impeachment Charges On Monday, Report Says

 "A politically motivated impeachment against a president with 12 days remaining in his term will only serve to further divide our great country."

 As reported by The Intercept, Biden has allegedly told people close to him that he supports impeaching Trump.
-The news comes after House Speaker Nancy Pelosi said Friday that the lower chamber would move to impeach the U.S. leader if he did not resign immediately.
+The news comes after House Speaker Nancy Pelosi said Friday that the lower chamber would move to impeach him if he did not resign immediately.

-During a Friday press conference following Pelosi’s announcement, Biden was pressed on whether he supports impeaching Trump.
+During a Friday press conference following Pelosi's announcement, Biden was pressed on whether he supports the impeachment efforts.

-“I’ve thought for a long, long time that President Trump wasn’t fit to hold the job.
-That’s why I ran.
-What the Congress decides to do is for them to decide.”